ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa2.md

 display name (also called full name) of the account, and the number of followers (there is more information we could store, but this is enough for some interesting work)
+- **Constructor**: A standard constructor that takes a value for each field and initializes it
 - **Methods**:
   - `String toText()`